CpuID/packer-ubuntu-virtualbox/README.md

 before kicking off packer.
 For the OVF to Vagrant Box stage, we find the most recent OVF in the directory and pass it to packer.

+# Prerequisites

+These scripts assume you have the below installed:

+- Packer (tested on 0.7.5 / OSX)
+- VirtualBox (tested on 4.3.20 / OSX)

+And to test boxes:

+- Vagrant (tested on 1.7.1 / OSX)

 # Quick-Start Guide

 The below will pick the first mirror from mirrors.ubuntu.com/mirrors.txt and inject it: